ChristianNally/LHL-webdev-lectures-nally/w10d1/NOTES.md

 # Further

 1. Adding bootstrap classes to your form code?
 35:10 of this video... https://www.youtube.com/watch?v=pPy0GQJLZUM
-1. Adding validation?
+1. Adding validation to your create forms?
 36:30 of this video... https://www.youtube.com/watch?v=pPy0GQJLZUM